13 Best Books on Emotional Intelligence

 Emotional Intelligence: Why It Can Matter More Than IQ by Daniel Goleman

-One of the key points of this book is that the factors that make up emotional intelligence—including self-awareness, self-management, and empathy—are all factors that can be strengthened throughout adulthood.
-Unlike IQ, which tends to stay the same throughout our lives, our emotional intelligence can continue to develop as we get older.
+A key point of this book is emotional intelligence traits—self-awareness, self-management, and empathy—can be strengthened throughout adulthood.
+Unlike IQ, emotional intelligence can grow and improve over time, continuing to develop as we age.
 When we invest into our emotional strengths and weaknesses, we grow and get better.

 In this bestselling book, Daniel Goleman, author of Emotional Intelligence, dives into research showing insight into our “two minds” (the rational and the emotional) and how they might work together.

 Looking for ways to flex those emotional intelligence muscles?
-These 7 Trainings of Emotional Fitness from The Blonde Files can help you develop that emotional beach bod.
+These 7 Trainings of Emotional Fitness from Well with Arielle Lorre can help you develop that emotional beach bod.

 Emotional Intelligence 2.0 by Travis Bradberry and Jean Greaves